Skip to main content

 TickSimulation selects the best thread assignment strategy based on configuration:

-Primary path: Cost-aware weighted partitioning (enable_weighted_partitioning = true, default)
+Primary path: Cluster-aware cost partitioning (enable_weighted_partitioning = true, default)

 When at least 4 units exist, the unified cluster-aware + cost-aware pipeline: